 There is Benjamin Disraeli’s famous adage, popularized by Mark Twain, that: “There are three kinds of lies: lies, damned lies, and statistics.”
 Similarly, talk radio host Dennis Prager often says, roughly paraphrased: “Studies are almost always either wrong or merely tell us what we already know.”
 The first quote is motivated by the ease with which statistics can be manipulated both in the gathering and in the presentation in order to validate foregone conclusions.
 Prager’s view is motivated by a deference to wisdom gathered from ordinary human experience.
 I confess a deep skepticism towards statistics and studies for all of these reasons, particularly because of how often the integrity of these studies is compromised by the ideological agenda of those who commission them.
 As a rule, I disregard the steady stream of studies that make headlines by purportedly overturning conventional wisdom, at least until they are scrutinized more closely.
 Though they have an air of scientific credibility, I have far too often seen such studies undermined after the fact, almost always buried in the backpages instead of on the cover where the study’s provocative conclusion first appeared.
 (See here, here, and here.)
 Epidemiologist Ben Goldacre summarizes the subtle enterprise of evaluating medical and therapeutic studies in his TED talk, “Battling Bad Science“.
 Goldacre observes wryly the ongoing project of sensationalistic news sources to divide “all the inanimate objects in the world into the ones that cause or prevent cancer”.

 Though skepticism is in order, statistics and studies can hardly be ruled out of court.
 The world is not always as it seems; it is not flat, and heavier objects fall no faster than lighter objects.
 Moreover, many questions of vital importance can only be addressed by evidence gathering and experiment.
 Is this pharmaceutical drug effective in ameliorating or curing a malady?
-Is the charity to which I'm giving using effective methods for diminishing poverty?
+Is the charity to which I’m giving using effective methods for diminishing poverty?
 Do some forms of incarceration encourage less recidivism than others?
 As is appropriate with inductive evidence, skepticism can be met with more evidence, with confirmation from additional studies from other sources.
-Withholding judgment can be appropriate, but at some point, as the evidence mounts, the failure to concede what it implies most assuredly merits the charge of "slothful induction".
+The Education Commission of the States outlines some tools in evaluating studies.
+Withholding judgment can be appropriate, but at some point, as the evidence mounts, the failure to concede what it implies most assuredly merits the charge of “slothful induction”.